ucsb-cs148/s21/_lectures/lect03.md

 Today, you'll also again be put into a Breakout Room with your team during the section time.

+# Lecture: First ntroduction to Web Technologies (HTML, CSS, JavaScript)
+The first half of today's class will be a presentation on the basics of web app technologies.

 # The Slack: `_articles` vs. `_help` channels

 On the Slack, we will make available several pairs of channels that have the endings `_articles` and `_help`, for example: